CaptainDilawar/AI-Powered-Automated-Email-Marketing-Tool-Local-Run/README.md

 ### 3. Register Users

 Create new user accounts through the **Register** page on the dashboard.
+Then it will take you to the login page.
+Login and then start your working.

 ### 4. Start the Application